 2) Consider Your #Yurtlife Lifestyle

-Once you have an understanding of how your yurt will be built, spend some time figuring out the details of the lifestyle you desire while living in your Pacific Yurt.
+Once you have an understanding of how your yurt will be built, spend some time figuring out the details of the lifestyle you desire while in your Pacific Yurt.
 On the more rustic side of things, some yurt owners choose to live frugally, indulging in very few additions and luxuries that often accompany suburban or city living.
 However, some Pacific Yurt owners have created dwellings as big as traditional homes through the combination of multiple yurts or by building onto a single yurt structure.
 Still others opt for more luxurious living.

 As we know from the many types of Pacific Yurts around the world, yurts can be converted to fit any lifestyle you choose.
 In the interest of making your transition into yurt life as smooth as possible, it’s important to honestly assess your lifestyle and space expectations.
 If you’re inclined to build in a full kitchen, bathroom, and other amenities, consider aiming for a larger yurt, possibly as large as 30’.
 On the other hand, if you’re dedicated to keeping things rustic and as natural as possible, a smaller yurt structure that will be easier to heat and furnish simply may be the better choice.
-Luckily, Pacific Yurts offers sizes from 12 feet all the way up to 30 feet to ensure you can find the right size and dimensions to fit your lifestyle preferences.
+Luckily, Pacific Yurts offers sizes from 12 feet all the way up to 30 feet to ensure you can find the right size to fit your lifestyle preferences.